Outgoing Student Mobility for Studies

 Host Country

-Germany, Austria, Belgium, Denmark, Finland, France, Ireland, Italy, Iceland, Iceland, Liechtenstein, Luxembourg, Netherlands, Sweden, Norway
+Germany, Austria, Belgium, Denmark, Finland, France, Ireland, Italy, Iceland, Liechtenstein, Luxembourg, Netherlands, Sweden, Norway

 600